Fund Mechanicsside-letter

 What's typically in a side letter?

-MFN rights, management fee discounts for anchor commitments, co-investment access, ERISA or tax representations, excused-investment rights for restricted sectors, transparency upgrades like quarterly reporting in ILPA format, and notification rights.
-The exact mix depends on LP type and check size.
+MFN rights, management fee discounts for anchor commitments, co-investment access, regulatory or tax representations, excused-investment rights for restricted sectors, transparency upgrades such as quarterly reporting in a standard institutional format, and notification rights.
+The exact mix depends on LP type, jurisdiction, and check size.

 How does an MFN clause work in a side letter?